- ABMS Certification:

 - Clinical Practice:

-- Anemia, Aplastic anemia, Chronic Lymphocytic Leukemia, Non-Hodgkin Lymphoma, Immune thrombocytopenic purpura (ITP), Hodgkin Lymphoma, Multiple Myeloma, Myelodysplastic Syndrome (MDS), Polycythemia vera, Sickle-Cell Diseases, Hematopoietic Stem Cell Transplantation (Bone Marrow Transplant), Leukemia, Lymphoma, Blood Disorders, Waldenstrom Macroglobulinemia
+- Aplastic anemia, Chronic Lymphocytic Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Polycythemia vera, Sickle Cell Disease, Leukemia, Lymphoma, Blood Disorders, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia

 Laahn Foster, MD, is a hematologist/oncologist specializing in treating patients with plasma cell disorders, such as monoclonal gammopathy, myeloma, amyloidosis and Waldenstrom macroglobulinemia.